liqunkang/orca_TOC/README.md

 Please submit a pull request if you would like to add a new regular expression to the list.
 Please also submit a pull request if you would like to modify an existing regular expression.

 A list of keywords that are used to format the headings in the TOC view is saved in `keywords.json` file.
 The matched strings will be formatted using the corresponding keywords.
 This list is currently not complete and will be updated in a future release.

+The syntax definition for the ORCA output file is saved in [`orca.tmLanguage.json`](syntaxes/orca.tmLanguage.json).
+The syntax definition is based on the [TextMate grammar](https://macromates.com/manual/en/language_grammars) and [VS Code TextMate grammars](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#textmate-grammars).
+The syntax definition is currently not complete and will be updated in a future release.

+Please submit a pull request if you would like to add/modify syntax definitions to the ORCA output file.

 ## For more information